dorssel/usbipd-win/README.md

 it does not depend on any other software.

 1) Run the installer (.msi) from the <a href="https://github.com/dorssel/usbipd-win/releases/latest">latest release</a>
    on the Windows machine where your USB device is connected.
+This will install and run a service called `usbpd-win`.
+You can check the status of this service using the Services app from Windows.

    Alternatively, use the Windows Package Manager:
    <pre>
    winget install usbipd
    </pre>

+2) To control the devices shared:
+- open an elevated command prompt

 2) From another (possibly virtual) machine running Linux, use `usbip` to claim the USB device: